Introduction to MySQL add user

 Output:

-Now, suppose we try to create the same user with name grantdemo again using the CREATE USER query statement as shown below.
+Suppose we try to create the same user with the name grantdemo again using the CREATE USER query statement below.

 Code: